Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Revoke a credential by the issuer's request.
-The issuer is authorized to revoke the credential if the transaction sender's address is the same as the return value of :ref:`CIS-4-functions-issuer`.
+The issuer is authorized to revoke a credential if the transaction sender's address is the same as the return value of :ref:`CIS-4-functions-issuer`.

 Parameter
 ~~~~~~~~~